unjs/serve-placeholder/README.md

 ## Why?

-**💵 Rendering 404 errors is sometimes costly**
+**💵 Rendering 404 errors is costly**

-Especially when you are doing SSR, each 404 error means a new SSR request and it may crash the server or add extra load.
+- Each 404 error for assets means a new SSR request that adds extra loads to the server and increases crash chances.

-**👣 Hard to Debug and Trace**

-When you look at debugger tools for 404 assets, you may probably see an ugly HTML page.

 **👌 Graceful Responses**

-When an asset is not found from the server, we can send better response instead of nothing.
-For example, for images, we send a transparent 1x1 image.
+- Sometimes, we can send better responses alongside with 404 code instead of nothing.
+For example, for images, we send a fallback transparent 1x1 image.

+**🔍 SEO Friendly**

+- Don't allow indexing invalid URLs with ugly html pages.
+- Remove extra SSR loads when assets like `robots.txt` or `favicon.ico` doesn't exist.

 ## Usage